 The Final Report of the Federal Commission on School Safety

 In March 2018, President Donald Trump appointed U.S. Secretary of Education Betsy DeVos to lead the Federal Commission on School Safety.
 The Commission was charged with providing meaningful and actionable recommendations to keep students safe at school.
 These recommendations include a range of issues, like social-emotional support, recommendations on effective school safety infrastructure, discussion on the minimum age for firearms purchases, and the impact that videogames and the media have on violence.

 The first step in suicide prevention is awareness — knowing when someone is in crisis.
 That’s often not obvious, because many people suffer in silence or give no sign that they might harm themselves.
 As a family member, friend, neighbor, or colleague, you can make a difference by using the Columbia Protocol — also known as Columbia-Suicide Severity Rating Scale (C-SSRS) — to help determine when someone is at risk for suicide and how to help.

 A Parent's Guide to Raising Digitally Responsible Youth

-Technology is here to stay, whether we like it or not.
-The reality of today’s students in grades 11 and 12 is that their digital reputation or how they choose to represent themselves online is being evaluated and assessed by future employers or admissions departments.
-The goal of this parent guide is to help introduce the major social media platforms and games that are either being used already or have potential to be used by our children.
+Families must recognize technology is here to stay, whether we like it or not.
+The reality of today’s students is that their digital reputation or how they choose to represent themselves online is being evaluated and assessed by everyone, including college admissions departments and future employers.
+The team at Safer Schools Together created this parent guide to help introduce the major social media platforms and games that are either being used already or have the potential to be used by our children.